Sony A1 shows the ‘no compromise’ camera isn’t possible, but it comes pretty close

 "Of course, it's something we will consider for future products and for other products as well, but for this model it was decided that having it in line with the optical axis would work best," he added.

 While hybrid cameras have come a long way, the A1 still doesn't completely negate the need for dedicated mirrorless video cameras.
-For pros, it doesn't have full-size XLR connections, built-in ND filters or rows of programmable buttons.
-And for many other shooters, the file sizes and price will simply make it too much camera for their needs.
+For pros, it doesn't have things like full-size XLR connections or built-in ND filters.
+And for many other shooters, the file sizes and price will likely make it workflow-inhibiting or too much camera for their needs.

 A pure digital camera